ochubar/SRW/README.md

 ## VI.
 GPU Acceleration of SRW

 SRW has basic support for GPU acceleration of some routines through CUDA.
-Compilation of SRW with GPU acceleration requires the CUDA HPC SDK to be installed and, on Linux can be performed with:
+Compilation of SRW with GPU acceleration requires the CUDA HPC SDK or CUDA Toolkit to be installed.
+To compile on Linux, run the following from the SRW base directory:

 ```bash
 MODE=cuda make
 ```

-To compile on Windows, open the SRW solution in Visual Studio, set the target to the `_cuda` variants and update the library and include paths for the SRWLIB project.
-You may also have to copy the following DLLs from the HPC SDK install into the env/python/srwpy directory:
+To compile on Windows, ensure that CUDA Toolkit v12.4 is installed, open the SRW solution in Visual Studio, set the target for the SRWLIB project to the `_cuda` variant and update the library and include paths.
+You may also have to copy the following DLLs from the HPC SDK or CUDA Toolkit install into the env/python/srwpy directory to resolve the `DLL load failed while importing srwlpy` error:

-- cudart64_110.dll
-- cufft64_10.dll
+- cufft64_11.dll

 ## Authors and Contributors to SRW project